Matching Learned Causal Effects of Neural Networks with Domain Priors: Proposed Method: Identification Regularization of Causal Effect in NNs

-{\textbf{Domain Prior.}} Let $g_i^c:\mathbb{R} \rightarrow \mathbb{R}$ be a function that encodes prior causal knowledge of how the $i^{th}$ input feature influences output class $c$ (note that this notation trivially extends to a regression setting with one or multiple outputs too).
-For example, $g_i^c$ may be a monotonically increasing function.
-While we assume $g$ as the domain prior here, in practice, our method can also work if only the shape of $g$ is available.
-More information on practical availability of $g$ is provided at the end of this section.
+We begin by first proving that the causal effects defined above are identifiable and hence can be regularized in NNs.
+We then provide our algorithm for regularization, along with a simple method to obtain the domain prior function given its shape (or other properties).
+The proposed regularizer matches learned causal effect in NN to the \textit{domain prior function}, as defined in Sec \ref{subsec_domain_priors}.

-{\textbf{Matching gradients to domain prior.}} Given a known domain prior $g_i^c$, our objective is to ensure that the causal effects learned by the NN match the prior.
-Instead of directly matching causal effects, we rather match the gradient of NN's causal effect with the gradient of $g_i^c$ for two reasons: (i) It is natural to get prior causal knowledge as a shape (or relative values) rather than exact values in many applications (see end of this section for examples), making gradient matching more natural than matching absolute values; and (ii) There is no closed form expression for the interventional expectation terms (Defns \ref{def:controlled_direct_effect}-\ref{def:total}), thus making gradient matching more computationally efficient.
-Besides, it avoids having to choose a particular baseline treatment value.
-We hence match the gradient of $g_i^c$ with the gradient of ACE of $i^{th}$ input feature on $\hat{Y}$ under the graph $\mathcal{G}$.

-Next, we show how we use gradient matching to regularize for each of the aforementioned causal effects.
-For each of the causal effects considered--controlled direct, natural direct and total, we first prove that these effects are identifiable in NNs and then provide regularization procedures.
+\textbf{Matching gradients.} Given a domain prior function $g_i^c$, our objective is to ensure that the causal effects learned by the NN match the prior.
+Instead of directly matching causal effects, we rather match the gradient of NN's causal effect with the gradient of $g_i^c$ for three reasons: (i) Properties of prior causal knowledge expressed as a shape (or relative values) is common in many applications, making gradient matching more natural (and avoiding errors in specification of absolute values/constant terms); (ii) There is no closed form expression for the interventional expectation terms (Defns \ref{def:controlled_direct_effect}-\ref{def:total}), thus making gradient matching more computationally efficient; and (iii) gradient matching avoids having to choose a particular baseline treatment value.
+We hence match the gradient of $g_i^c$ with the gradient of ACE of the $i^{th}$ input feature on $\hat{Y}$ under the graph $\mathcal{G}$ (as in Fig~\ref{fig:credo}).
+For each of the causal effects considered -- controlled direct, natural direct and total, we now show that the effect is identifiable in NNs and then provide regularization procedures.

-{ \textbf{Identifying and Regularizing ACDE}}
+\subsection{Identifying and Regularizing ACDE}